MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue-smb.md

 1. Set call overflow handling
 1. Set call timeout handling

-The steps outlined in the article create call queues using the Teams admin center.
+The steps outlined in this article for creating call queues uses the the Teams admin center.
 For instructions to create call queues using PowerShell, see [Creating call queues with PowerShell cmdlets](create-a-phone-system-call-queue-via-cmdlets.md).

 ## Follow these steps to set up your call queue